 HAL: Bishop takes Knight's Pawn.

-Dr. Frank Poole: Huh, lousy move.
+Dr. Frank Poole: Huh, lovely move.
 Um, Rook to King 1.

 HAL: I'm sorry, Frank, I think you missed it.
 Queen to Bishop 3, Bishop takes Queen, Knight takes Bishop.
 Mate.

 Dr. Frank Poole: Huh.
-Yeah, it looks like you're right.
+Yeah, looks like you're right.
 I resign.

 HAL: Thank you for a very enjoyable game.